PLC-Programmer/0-1_knapsack_DP_top-down_diff_lang/PowerShell_scripts_mass_testing/README.md

 * C#: _$ ./exe_times_statistics_for_multiple_test_cases.ps1 ./bin/Release/net7.0/linux-x64/dp_knapsack_top-down pickson timeroff_
 * Rust: _$ ./exe_times_statistics_for_multiple_test_cases.ps1 ./target/release/dp_knapsack_top-down pickson timeroff_

-This script will produce a log file _exe_times_statistics_for_multiple_test_cases_results_<language_id>.txt_ with some simple test statistics like mean execution time, variance and standard deviation for the test cases in _./test_cases_.
+This script will produce a log file _exe_times_statistics_for_multiple_test_cases_results_<language_id>._txt_ with some simple test statistics like mean execution time, variance and standard deviation for the test cases in _./test_cases_.

-Depending on the underlying command, this scripts makes a guess of the original programming language in use, so far:
+Depending on the underlying command, this scripts makes a guess of the original programming language to calculate the <language_id>, so far:

 * _python
 * _cpp